ledionkalludra/LoD2to3/README.md

 The data has been processed in this project for academic research purposes.

+---

 ## Setup

+This project works out of the box — no manual path adjustments are necessary.
+All scripts use relative paths, so once the repository is cloned and the dependencies are installed, it is ready to use.

 conda env create --name mein_env -f environment.yml conda activate mein_env